Data Wrangling Basics

 Conditional Logic

-Create a simple size category based on petal_area.
+Here, we assign a size category based on petal_area.

 df["size_category"] = df["petal_area"].apply(